Breast feeding tips

 Here are the early cues that your baby is interested in feeding –

-• Baby wiggles his body
+• Baby wiggles their body

 It’s vital to get comfortable in order to breast feed, as the feed may last anything from a few minutes to an hour and will happen many times each day.
 Most women feed sitting up, but lying on your side can also be comfortable and promotes rest while the mum is feeding.